Introduction to Flight Data Analysis

 Trend Analysis

-Looking beyond individual events, analysts identify patterns across thousands of flights.
+This is where it gets really interesting.
+Beyond individual events, analysts look for patterns across thousands of flights.
 Are hard landings increasing on a particular runway?
-Do certain aircraft consistently show higher fuel burn?
+Do certain aircraft consistently show higher fuel burn than their twins?
 Are crews from specific training classes showing different behavior patterns?
-Trend analysis surfaces issues that might not be obvious from individual flight reviews.
+Trend analysis surfaces problems that would be invisible if you only looked at flights one at a time.
+That’s what makes flight data monitoring endearing to us aviation data analysts — the big picture reveals truths that individual data points can’t.

 Benchmark Comparisons

 Airlines compare performance across fleet types, routes, airports, and time periods.
-Industry groups like the Flight Safety Foundation facilitate anonymized data sharing so airlines can benchmark against peers without revealing proprietary information.
+Industry groups like the Flight Safety Foundation facilitate anonymized data sharing so carriers can benchmark against peers without revealing proprietary information.
+You learn a lot about your own operation when you can see how it stacks up against the industry.

 What Analysts Look For